RandomHashTags/destiny/README.md

 <summary>Minimal Dependencies</summary>

-To reduce binary size and simplify development
+To reduce binary size, simplify development and give full control over implementation details to the developer

 - no Foundation
 - no SwiftNIO